Key-Exchange Convolutional Auto-Encoder for Data Augmentation in Early Knee Osteoarthritis Detection: Experimental settings

 \subsection{Experimental details}

-The weights of all modules (encoder, decoder, and discriminator) were initialized using the Kaiming procedure \cite{kaiming}.
-Adam optimizer method was employed for training with 1,000 epochs, a mini-batch size of 30 and a learning rate of 1e-04 for the encoder and decoder, and of 1e-05 for the discriminator.
-The parameters of the discriminator were frozen during the supervising process.
-Common data augmentation techniques, such as random rotation, brightness, contrast, etc., were executed randomly during the training of the discriminator.
-Our approach was implemented using PyTorch v1.8.1 \cite{pytorch} on Nvidia TESLA A100 - 40 GB memory graphic cards.
+The model was initialized using the Kaiming procedure \cite{kaiming}.
+Adam optimizer \cite{adam} was employed for 1,000 epochs with a batch size of 32 and a learning rate of 1e-04.
+We implemented our approach using PyTorch v1.8.1 \cite{pytorch} on Nvidia TESLA A100 with 80 GB graphic memory.